saraho4237/SD_school_instructional_days/README.md

 It would also be great if the data included information on whether or not the school is located on reservation/tribal lands.

-Finally, the BIE should be more transparent with their data (i.e. publish their data on the BIE website in a tabular format as the department of ed. seems mandated to do).

-The South Dakota Department of Education could do a much better job of documenting their datasets by including metadata on what is included in each of their many disparate tables.
+The South Dakota Department of Education could do a much better job of documenting their datasets by including metadata on what information is included in each of their many tables.
 For example, the columns "Capital Outlay Fund Local Revenue" and "Special Education Extraordinary Cost Funds"... what do these mean??
-There are at least 50 of these "hard-to-interpret-unless-you-are-a-CPA" columns related to district funding.
+There are close to 100 of these "hard-to-interpret-unless-you-are-a-CPA" columns related to district funding.
 But zero easily accessible columns relating to race/ethnicity.
 IDK.

+Finally, the BIE should be more transparent with their data (i.e. publish their data on the BIE website in a tabular format as the department of education seems mandated to do).
+I suppose there could be funding/other barriers that keep the BIE from keeping tabluar public data.